Concurrent Composition for Differentially Private Continual Mechanisms: Introduction

 Jain, Raskhodnikova, Sivakumar, and Smith~\cite{pricedpco} recently gave a formalization of adaptive adversaries under continual observation (where there are dataset updates but the queries are fixed) for the special case of {\em event-level} privacy, where two streams of updates are considered adjacent if they differ on only one update.
-The lack of a more general formalism and toolkit for reasoning about adaptivity in dataset updates has led to complicated and ad hoc proofs of privacy of continual mechanisms (see e.g.~\cite{henzingerSS2023}).
+Denisov, McMahan, Rush, Smith and Thakurta~\cite{denisov2022improved} extended this definition to arbitrary neighbor relations on update sequences.
+The lack of a general toolkit for reasoning about adaptivity in dataset updates has led to complicated and ad hoc proofs of privacy of continual mechanisms (see e.g.~\cite{henzingerSS2023}).
 Rectifying this situation is what motivated our work.

 \textbf{Comparison with algorithms and data structures.} We note that the different flavors of mechanisms discussed above are differential privacy analogues of familiar variants of randomized algorithms and data structures.
-A non-interactive mechanism is simply a {\em static} (or {\em batch}) {\em algorithm}.
-An interactive mechanism corresponds to {\em static data structure}.
+A noninteractive mechanism is simply a {\em static} (or {\em batch}) {\em algorithm}.
+An interactive mechanism corresponds to a {\em static data structure}.
 Our focus in this paper is on continual mechanisms, which allow both queries and updates, and these can be viewed as {\em dynamic data structures}.
 Adaptivity is a common concern for the correctness properties of randomized data structures; here we are concerned instead with its effect on privacy properties.